dceoy/clir/README.md

     - [drat](https://cran.r-project.org/web/packages/drat/index.html)

     clir depends on docopt and yaml, and uses devtools and drat additionally if they are available.

+    Run `~/.clir/install.sh --help` for more details of the installer.

 3. Set `~/.clir/bin` into `${PATH}` and set `~/.clir/r/library` into `${R_LIBS_USER}` or `${R_LIBS}`.